Can you migrate Windows Server to new hardware machine?

 Step 1.
 Use AOMEI Backupper bootable media or PXE boot tool to boot your target Windows Server machine.

 Step 2.
-When AOMEI Backupper full interface is loaded, click Restore and then click Select Image File to select the backup image you prepared before.
+When AOMEI Backupper interface is loaded, click Restore and then click Select Image File to select the backup image you prepared before.

 Step 3.
 Click Share or NAS to add the network path for your backup.